-The best way to combat this incredible data loss is through offline conversions and server-side tracking.
+The best way to combat this incredible data loss is through server-side tracking.

 Server-side tracking is a way of transferring data directly from your server to Facebook.
 With this method, your server acts as the intermediary between the browser and your ad network.
 This turns what would be a third-party cookie into a first-party cookie, which is not restricted by iOS changes and allows for greater security and control.

-While the Facebook Pixel is (relatively) easy to set up, the server-side tracking and offline conversion data are much more difficult without outside help.
+While the Facebook Pixel is (relatively) easy to set up, server-side tracking is much more difficult without outside help.

-Thankfully, we offer a solution to your tracking woes: the Madgicx Cloud Tracking Service.
+Thankfully, we offer a solution to your tracking woes: the Madgicx Cloud Tracking דervice.

 After all, at the end of the day, your decisions are only as good as your data.

 Now that we've covered the tracking side of things, let's move on to how we set up some of our audiences!

 There are currently 13 types of custom audiences you can create on Facebook, so the answer to "How do I create a retargeting audience?" is a broad one.
 Instead, we'll cover some of the most effective ones (which we'll be using in our strategies section).

 To start off, head over to the Audiences section of your Business Manager account.
 Here, click on the Create Audience button.